What is RF Circuit Design?

 - Passivity: All printed RF circuits are passive unless an active off-the-shelf component is added to the design.
 However, there is research into active RF components built entirely from printed traces.

 - Linearity: RF circuits constructed from printed traces are always linear, meaning the voltage and current are related by a linear function (straight line on a graph).
-These circuits only become nonlinear if a nonlinear semiconducting component is added to the circuit, such as a diode.
+These circuits only become nonlinear if a nonlinear semiconducting component is added to the circuit design, such as a diode.

-- Propagation: All RF circuits take advantage of wave propagation.
-This means input impedances need to be used when determining how to match impedances around a circuit and how to create interfaces between different sections of an RF circuit.
+- Propagation: All RF circuit designs take advantage of wave propagation.
+This means input impedances need to be used when determining how to match impedances around a circuit and how to create interfaces between different sections of an RF circuit design.

 - Signal integrity: RF signal integrity relies on electromagnetic shielding and isolation as RF signals need to be as noise-free as possible.
 Many unique shielding structures and layout techniques have been devised to help provide the required shielding and isolation in RF systems.